MicrosoftDocs/supply-chain-center/articles/administer/connect-your-sap-data.md

 ## Set up the SAP system connection string

-The SAP system connector currently supports only SAP authentication.
+The SAP ERP connector currently supports only SAP authentication.
 Construction of the script depends on the connection type, as outlined here:

 - **Application Server:** Use the following template for the connection string: